Tyrone Amey: Background

 Born in Gosford, New South Wales, Amey played his junior rugby league for the South Lakes Roosters, before being signed by the Newcastle Knights.

 Playing career

 Early career

 In 2015 and 2016, Amey played for the Newcastle Knights' NYC team.

 2017

 In 2017, Amey graduated to the Knights' Intrust Super Premiership NSW team.
-In round 26 of the 2017 NRL season, he made his NRL debut for the Knights against the Cronulla-Sutherland Sharks.
-After the season ended, he re-signed with the Knights on a 1-year contract until the end of 2018.
+In round 26 of the 2017 NRL season, he made his NRL debut for Newcastle against the Cronulla-Sutherland Sharks.
+After the season ended, he re-signed with the Newcastle outfit on a one-year contract until the end of 2018.

 2019

 Ahead of the 2019 season, Amey joined the Maitland Pickers in the Newcastle Rugby League, after not being offered a new deal with the Knights.